You are $75 away from free shipping

 Sorry, you must log in to save an item.

 When it comes to eyeliner, there isn’t just one option.
 Not partial to pencils?
 Not a problem!
-There are a multitude of types of eyeliner, depending on what you’re looking for.
+There is a multitude of types of eyeliner, depending on what you’re looking for.

-2. Gel eyeliner: It doesn’t matter if you’re a fan of more precise or smeared lines, gel eyeliner is perfect for creating both makeup looks.
-The small pots of pigmented gel glide onto skin with help from angled eyeliner brushes; from there, it’s up to you to choose to keep it sharp or smudge it out.
+2. Gel eyeliner: Whether you’re a fan of more precise or smeared lines, gel eyeliner is perfect for creating both makeup looks.
+The small pots of pigmented gel glide onto skin with help from angled eyeliner brushes; from there, keep it sharp or smudge it out—it’s all up to you!

 3. Liquid eyeliner: It may be considered the trickiest type of eyeliner to master, but liquid eyeliner has an avid following for a reason.
 Available as either a liquid with a brush or in the form of a pen, liquid eyeliners create meticulous lines that stay in place all day long.
 And what’s not to like about that?

 Tell a makeup artist you want to wear eyeliner, and they could interpret that statement in more ways than you can count.
-A teeny tiny line, a dramatic cat eye, etc., etc. Find the eyeliner look that best suits your style below.
+A teeny tiny line, a dramatic cat eye, and more, the possibilities are endless.
+Find the eyeliner look that best suits your style below.

 1. Fine line: Don’t want anything too over the top?
 Opt for a thin line, right up against your upper lash line.
 This skinny eyeliner look will be well-suited to natural-looking makeup, while still helping to define your eyes.